 We know that user research doesn’t come without a price.
 There’s time and a monetary investment that’s required to conduct thorough research.
 Then, there’s the expense of rebuilding your site based on the results.

-Why invest in all of this when you can just build with some basic, proven UX principles and call it good?
 It’s projected that by 2020, the customer experience will overtake price and product as key brand differentiators, and just a 10% improvement in a brand’s customer service score can have a revenue impact of more than $1 billion.

 That’s some serious impact on ROI.
 It really isn’t worth cutting corners and skipping user testing when the results are so huge.